smarabattula/aros-blueberry/README.md

 blueberry_masks.ipynb is used to derive segmentation masks

+blueberry_yolo.ipynb has the code to train a YOLOv8 model

+ColorCorrection.ipynb has code snippets used for performing color correction

+sagemaker_working.ipynb is used to deploy a Sagemaker endpoint for detectron2 model

 sasank_blueberry_segmentation_m1_12_7_23.ipynb file will be used in future for blueberry estimates.
 (Private file, people with access permissions can only view this notebook) https://colab.research.google.com/drive/1ngSXsuewDcP6LciYuCsQqSETubBaYhvT?usp=sharing

 # How to run?